-An example of the application template is available at www.agri.nv.gov/scbgp.
-Failure to use the required template will result in applications not being accepted.
+An example of the application template is available at agri.nv.gov/Plant/SpecialtyCrop/Specialty\Crop\Block\Grant\Program/.

+Failure to use the required template, which will be emailed if the LOI is accepted, will result in applications not being accepted.
 Thoroughly review this RFP and the application to ensure all requirements of the RFP and questions within the provided template are addressed.
-Questions involving the program can be directed to Alexa Johnson at a.johnson@agri.nv.gov or 775-353-3615.
+Questions involving the program can be directed to NevadaSC@agri.nv.gov or 775-353-3615.